-I’m a veterinarian (animal doctor).
+I’m a veterinarian.
 I used to review drugs for food-producing animals, like cows, pigs, and chickens.
-I’d read through tons of information about a new animal drug before the drug company could sell it, to make sure the drug was effective (that it did what it was supposed to do) and safe for both the animal and the people who eat food made from that animal.
+I’d read through tons of information about an animal drug before the drug company could sell it, to make sure the drug was effective (that it did what it was supposed to do) and safe for both the animal and the people who eat food made from that animal.

-Now, I work on the center’s Communications Staff.
+Now, I work on the center’s Education & Outreach Staff.
 I write about what the Center for Veterinary Medicine does to protect the health of animals and people.
 It’s a great way to combine my veterinary knowledge with my writing skills.

 Did you have an interest in animals when you were a kid?

 Most definitely.
 My family is a bunch of animal lovers.
 Growing up, we always had at least two cats (sometimes up to four cats at one time) and one big dog, a Newfoundland first and then a white German shepherd.
 We also had an assortment of gerbils, hamsters, and fish.
 For five years, my older brother had a pet Garter snake named Snakiepoo.
 We never found out if Snakiepoo was a girl or a boy, but we always referred to the snake as a she.
 He brought her home from school in his lunchbox one day, to my mother’s dismay.
 Snakiepoo was a pretty nice snake, but the one time I was brave enough to hold her, she pooped on me.
 Maybe that’s why I like snakes in the wild but don’t want another one as a pet!

 My grandparents lived on a small farm in East Tennessee and had horses.
 I spent many weeks there every year, and learned to ride on my granny’s crotchety grey pony, Look-out.
 Whenever we went on trail rides, Look-out always had to be first.